-The following table shows all holders known to Vitesse that are expected to be beneficial owners of more than five percent of the outstanding shares of Vitesse common stock immediately following the completion of the Spin-Off based on the assumptions set forth above.
+The following table shows all holders known to Vitesse that are beneficial owners of more than five percent of the outstanding shares of Vitesse common stock as of February 1, 2023.
 Except as otherwise noted in the footnotes below, each person or entity identified in the table has sole voting and investment power with respect to the securities he, she or it holds.

-NAME OF BENEFICIAL OWNER COMMON STOCK PERCENT OF CLASS
+NAME OF BENEFICIAL OWNER COMMON STOCK PERCENT OF CLASS Joseph Steinberg 2,592,754 (1) 9.1%

-The Vanguard Group, Inc. 2,601,529 (1) 9.2%

-BlackRock, Inc. 2,147,786 (2) 7.6%

-Joseph Steinberg 2,592,767 (3) 9.2%